-The Madison College School of Nursing will be the college of choice for the establishment of an essential, exceptional, and diverse nursing workforce.
+Madison College's School of Nursing will be the accessible college of choice for educating an essential, exceptional, and diverse nursing workforce that positions life-long learners to thrive in an everchanging healthcare industry.

 Equity and Inclusion Mission Statement

 To be engaged in the learning process, one must feel included, valued, and respected.
 Diversity, Equity, and Inclusion are more than just words to us- the students, faculty and staff who study, teach, and offer support in the Madison College Nursing Program.
 We embrace these principles.
 Our mission is to continually build and nurture a culture based on equity and inclusion.
 These principles guide how we build our teams, manage our classroom and clinical experiences, and cultivate future nurses.